“College-prepared and career-ready for the 21st century”

 This class focuses on physical, mechanical, and electrical skills for power distribution careers.
 It includes rigging, material preparation, aerial construction, underground transmission maintenance, safe climbing techniques, and proper tool techniques.

 Learn about advanced physical, mechanical, and industry-related skills for employment in utility trades, including advanced safety regulations, advanced climbing, advanced distribution and transmission rigging, aerial construction, first aid, and apprenticeship preparation.
 Students must complete courses in sequential order to be eligible for a program certificate.
-Powerline Systems Program has an existing WAITING LIST for enrollment.
-You MUST place your name on the ELASC website waiting list to be eligible for enrollment.
+The Powerline Systems Program has an existing waiting list for enrollment.
+You MUST place your name on the ELAOC website waiting list to be eligible for enrollment.

 Receive basic residential and commercial construction techniques, utilize proper tools and materials to build and install solar thermal panels.
 In this class, you will be learning the latest “green energy technology.”